 Feel like a road trip?
 It’s possible to drive between Copenhagen and Oslo if you make your way along the south west Swedish coast.
 The trip will take approximately eight hours without stops; but why not stop and really enjoy the scenery?!
 A look around charming Swedish cities like Gothenburg, Lund and Helsingborg will make the trip that much more special.

-Compare rental cars and book your drive!
+Compare rental cars here!